 Humanitarian Highlight: 2.4.21

 Welcome to this week’s Humanitarian Highlight #CUfamily!
 We have compiled a list of Credit Unions Climbing Mountains to help their communities. ⛰️🤝 Oak Tree is forever grateful to be part of making an impact on the #CUway.
 If you know a credit union that has gone above and beyond in making a #CUdifference, use our hashtag #HumanitarianHighlight to let us know about it, so we can give them a shout-out! 🗣️

-Giving back to one of their community partners, the YWCA of Alliance, Buckeye State CU donated a check of $7,500.
+Giving back to one of their community partners, the YWCA of Alliance, Buckeye State CU donated a check for $7,500.
 The donation will go toward supporting their food pantry, homeless initiative, women’s transitional housing, and providing gifts for children of families in need.

 While Frankenmuth CU was closed in honor of MLK day, staff members chose to give back and volunteered at local soup kitchens in the area.
-The volunteers helped to prepare and serve food, as well as taking care of whatever else needed to be done.
+The volunteers helped to prepare and serve food, as well as take care of whatever else needed to be done.

 Due to the pandemic, NET Credit Union held their 7th Annual Netoberfest Golf Tournament virtually, and all funds raised were donated to the students and staff of The DePaul School.
 NET CU and Allied Services, which is a NET CU Preferred Partner Group, came up with an amazing $20,000 in donations.